 10. Term and Termination.

 10.1 Term.
-This Agreement will remain in full force and effect for the Service Term as specified in the Order Form and will automatically renew for additional one year periods (each a “Renewal Service Term” and collectively, the “Term”), unless either party requests termination in writing at least thirty (30) days prior to the end of the then-current Term.
-The Service Term identified in each Order Form will commence on the effective date of the Order Form.
-A termination request by either party will be given via certified mail or via e-mail to respective Party Billing Contact.
+This Agreement will remain in full force and effect for the full Service Term specified in the Order Form, and unless otherwise specified on the Order Form, will automatically renew for additional one year periods (each a "Renewal Service Term" and collectively the "Term").
+Each Renewal Service Term shall be subject to a 5% annual increase unless either Party requests termination in writing delivered to the other Party at least sixty (60) days prior to the end of the then-current Term.
+A termination request by either Party must be given via certified mail, nationally recognized overnight courier, or e-mail to respective Party's most recently designated Billing Contact.

 10.2 Renewal Service Term Fees.
-In the event that Customer exceeds any Candidate Limit identified in an applicable Order Form, upon renewal a prorated increase in fees for the prorated increase in usage will be automatically assessed and applied to the invoice for the Renewal Service Term.
+In the event that Customer exceeds any scope limiter (e.g. Hires or Employees) identified in an applicable Order Form, upon renewal a prorated increase in fees for the prorated increase in usage will be automatically assessed and applied to the invoice for the Renewal Service Term.
 Crosschq reserves the right to change the Renewal Service Term fees or applicable charges and to institute new charges and fees at the end of the then current Term, upon thirty (30) days prior notice to Customer.